andreobi/Jeti_ExBusSensor/README.md

 Input:
 1x Switch to ground, will send a message to the TX display

+Further function details are in Beschreibung.txt Hardware and GPS configuration details are described in JetiSensorArduino.pdf

 It is not necessary to connect all sensor parts.
 In the JetiBox menu is a configuration for the connected hardware and a selection options for which signals should be send.